nickstenning/node-mysql/README.md

 # node-mysql

-node-mysql is pure Javascript MySQL network driver for [node.js](http://nodejs.org/)
+node-mysql is a pure Javascript MySQL network driver for [node.js](http://nodejs.org/)

-# Want to help
+# Want to help?
-It's for testing stage.
-Now It can use for this driver developer only.

-I have a lot of tasks to make stable driver.
-I want your help.
+node-mysql is currently only really suitable for testing.
+It has a long way to go until it's a stable MySQL adapter, and your help would be greatly appreciated!

 ## Tests

-I need your help in testing this driver.
-It will be great if you use it for testing or prototyping.
-It's testing stage, It's not for real project
-If you find bugs, strange thing and unknown things, please send them to [@masuidrive_en](http://twitter.com/masuidrive_en) or [github issues](http://github.com/masuidrive/node-mysql/issues)
-If you write test code (test folder), It's awesome!!
+Tests are currently in the process of being rewritten to use [vows.js](http://vowsjs.org)

 ## Documentation

-Sorry, This driver's documentation is less.
-My English skill is horrible. :-(

-This drivers is came from Ruby's mysql driver.
-Almost API is same as [mysql.rb](http://github.com/tmtm/ruby-mysql/blob/2.9/lib/mysql.rb). maybe [this document](http://tmtm.org/en/mysql/ruby/) is useful reference.
+Originally written by [Yuichiro MASUI](http://github.com/masuidrive/), the library is currently lacking in documentation, although this is being worked on.

+The API was originally modelled on  [mysql.rb](http://github.com/tmtm/ruby-mysql/blob/2.9/lib/mysql.rb).
+The following might be a useful reference: [tmtm's mysql library reference](http://tmtm.org/en/mysql/ruby/).

-## Pool mananager
+## Pool manager

-Currently, this driver supported single connection only.
+Currently, this driver supports single connection only.
+In order to implement multiple connections, a pool manager needs to be written, which in turn requires MySQL transactions to be implemented.
-We need multi mysql driver pool manager for multi connections.
-And connection pool require transaction support.

 # Example